 SELECT NULL, DBMS_OBFUSCATION_TOOLKIT.MD5 (input =>

 Explanation: The above example throws an error when MD5 finds the null value.
 But here, Oracle throws 3 errors WHY?
 Because 1st error ORA-28231 says comes out because the function is not expecting a NULL value but getting a NULL value.
 2nd and 3rd errors are the same but occur at different levels or lines; that’s why the package “DBMS_OBFUSCATION_TOOLKIT” throws twice.
 These two errors are the same because they consist of the same ORA number, which means they are for the same reason.

 Oracle MD5 function with Miscellaneous value (NULL and NOT NULL value)

 SELECT BONUS, DBMS_OBFUSCATION_TOOLKIT.MD5 (input =>

 UTL_RAW.CAST_TO_RAW (Bonus)) HASH_KEY FROM Employee;

-Explanation: The above example also throws the same error as the previous example because in this example “BONUS” column consist NULL value as well and MD5 function throws error when it gets NULL value.
-But the error can be prevented using Oracle function.
+Explanation: The above example also throws the same error as the previous example because in this example “BONUS” column consists NULL value as well, and the MD5 function throws an error when it gets a NULL value.
+You can prevent the error by using the Oracle function.